jasonjson/jasonjson.github.io/_posts/2015-10-30-alien-dictionary.markdown

 - Sorting
 author: Jason
 ---
-<p><strong><em>There is a new alien language which uses the latin alphabet.
+**There is a new alien language which uses the latin alphabet.
 However, the order among letters are unknown to you.
 You receive a list of words from the dictionary, where words are sorted lexicographically by the rules of this new language.
-Derive the order of letters in this language.</em></strong></p>
+Derive the order of letters in this language.**

 ``` java
 public class Solution {
     public String alienOrder(String[] words) {
         if (words == null || words.length == 0) return "";

         StringBuilder rst = new StringBuilder();
         HashMap<Character, Integer> degree = new HashMap<Character, Integer>();
         HashMap<Character, Set<character>> map = new HashMap<Character, Set<character>>();